aghagol/posenet-reloc/README.md

 #### Preparation of training data for PoseNet:

 To get training labels (pose) from a stereo camera, we use the keyboint-based [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
-Note: SLAM usually performs well
+Note: SLAM usually performs well in the absence of extreme appearance changes.

 An LMDB database is built from the input images and the extracted pose labels for [PoseNet](https://github.com/alexgkendall/caffe-posenet)

 #### PoseNet variations: